scheinerman/Clines.jl/examples/README.md

 A collection of concurrent lines (lines all which contain a given point `z`) is called a *pencil* of lines.
 If we apply a linear fractional transformation to the lines in a pencil, the result is an (elliptic) pencil of circles.
 These circles all contain a given pair of points `A` and `B`, the centers of these circles all lie on the perpendicular bisector of the line segment `AB`.

 Use `pencil(n)` to create a picture showing `n` circles.
 The file `pencil.pdf` shows the result of `pencil(6)`.

+The result of `double_pencil(n)` is a diagram with a blue elliptical pencil of circles overlayed with a red hyperbolic pencil of circles.
+The red circles intersect the blue circles in right angles.
+The result of `double_pencil(8)` is in the file `double_pencil.pdf`.